In this article, we will describe 10 in depth facts about CKD. It is primarily for health professionals

 Blood Pressure Control: Aim for <130/80 mmHg (120/70 if has diabetes), usually with ACE inhibitors (ACEIs) or angiotensin II receptor blockers (ARBs) as first-line treatment, particularly in patients with proteinuria.

-Dietary Modifications: Low salt intake, restricted protein intake to reduce renal workload, and careful management of potassium and phosphate levels.
+Dietary modification: Low salt intake, restricted protein intake to reduce renal workload, and careful management of potassium and phosphate levels.

-Statins: Indicated for managing dyslipidemia and reducing cardiovascular risk.
+Statins: Indicated for managing dyslipidaemia and reducing cardiovascular risk.

 Stage-specific

-Later Stages (CKD4-5): Prepare for renal replacement therapy (RRT; dialysis or transplantation) or supportive care (in frail elderly).
-Management of symptoms such as fluid overload (loop diuretics and/or fluid restriction), anaemia (erythropoiesis-stimulating agents< ESAs), hyperphosphataemia (phosphate binders), and acidosis (sodium bicarbonate).
+Later stages (CKD4-5): Prepare for renal replacement therapy (RRT; dialysis or transplantation) or supportive care (in frail elderly).
+Manage symptoms such as fluid overload (loop diuretics and/or fluid restriction), anaemia (erythropoiesis-stimulating agents, ESAs), hyperphosphataemia (phosphate binders), and acidosis (sodium bicarbonate).

-End-Stage Renal Disease (Stage 5): Renal replacement therapy (RRT) options include haemodialysis, peritoneal dialysis, or kidney transplantation (deceased donor or living), or kidney-pancreas transplantation (in patients with DM1)
+End-stage renal failure (Stage 5): Renal replacement therapy (RRT) options include haemodialysis, peritoneal dialysis, or kidney transplantation (deceased donor or living), or kidney-pancreas transplantation (in patients with DM1).

 8. Complications